From the author:

 Really, no one can prepare for his dismissal, even if in the majority of cases employment-induced dismissals are already indicated.
 In such a situation, the person concerned helps to name his emerging feelings.

-For example: "I feel so helpless and I'm afraid I can not find a new job".
-An empathic boss will not mind if the fired employee asks to retire.
-After all, the emotional avalanche takes some time to fade away.
+For example: "I feel so helpless and am afraid of not being able to find a new job".
+An empathic boss will also have no objection if the fired employee asks to be allowed to withdraw.
+After all, the emotional avalanche takes some time to subside.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!